-Sleep apnea is a common sleep disorder in which one’s breathing is continuously interrupted during their sleep.
-These interruptions, known as apneas, can lead to poor sleep quality and have serious health consequences.
-While many people know traditional treatments such as CPAP (continuous positive airway pressure) machines, fewer realize the significant role orthodontics can play in addressing sleep apnea.
-At Hutta Orthodontic Specialists, our team offers various treatments to help manage, alleviate, and even prevent sleep apnea symptoms.
+What is sleep apnea, and how can our Columbus-based orthodontists help patients that suffer from it?
+This common sleep disorder happens when breathing is repeatedly interrupted during their sleep.
+These interruptions (apneas) lead to poor quality of sleep and can even have serious health consequences.
+Traditional treatments like CPAP (continuous positive airway pressure) machines are well known, but orthodontics can actually play a big role in addressing sleep apnea too.
+At Hutta Orthodontic Specialists, Dr. Hutta, Dr. Kamrani, and our care team provide several treatments to help with managing, alleviating, and even preventing sleep apnea symptoms.

 Types of sleep apnea

-There are three main types of sleep apnea: obstructive sleep apnea (OSA), central sleep apnea (CSA), and complex sleep apnea.
-OSA, the most common type, occurs when the muscles in the throat relax excessively, blocking the airway.
-CSA is less common and happens when the brain fails to signal to the muscles to breathe.
+You may think of sleep apnea as one disorder, but the condition actually presents in three main types: obstructive sleep apnea (OSA), central sleep apnea (CSA), and complex sleep apnea.
+OSA is the most common type, and occurs when the muscles in the throat relax excessively, blocking the airway.
+CSA is less common.
+CSA happens when the brain fails to signal to the muscles to breathe.
 Complex sleep apnea syndrome is a combination of both obstructive and central sleep apnea.

 Symptoms of sleep apnea

-Common symptoms of sleep apnea include loud snoring, gasping for air during sleep, frequent awakenings, excessive daytime sleepiness, difficulty concentrating, and morning headaches.
-If left untreated, sleep apnea can lead to serious health issues such as hypertension, heart disease, diabetes, and stroke.
+Common symptoms of sleep apnea can range from loud snoring and gasping for air during sleep to excessive daytime sleepiness and morning headaches.
+If ignored and untreated, the condition can even lead to serious health issues.
+In some unfortunate cases, patients have experienced hypertension, heart disease, diabetes, and stroke as a result.

 Identifying candidates for orthodontic treatment